pythonwithalex/mynotes/shortcuts/shortcut_list.md

     gg Shift-V-G U

-delete up to a character match
+delete up to, but not including, a character match

     d + / + regex match